Rhytah/storemanager_dbms/README.md

 * PgAdmin      - Graphical User interface.
 Management tool for postgresql database

 **Getting Started**
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 clone the github repo to your computer:
 * $git clone https://github.com/Rhytah/storemanager_dbms.git